-In view of the current goals of Dentistry (prevention, promotion and early and conservative intervention in the carious process), the ART technique should not be considered only an alternative restorative technique, but rather to be evaluated within its complexity as a promotion strategy oral health that aims to take the dental treatment to the non-assisted populations, adapting, however, to the reality of these.
-Therefore, this treatment associates the educational actions and preventive health care for the population, as well as curative actions through the removal of carious tissue with instruments, and restoration of the cavity.
+In accordance with the current objectives of Dentistry (prevention, promotion, early and conservative intervention in the carious lesions), the ART technique should not be considered only an alternative restorative technique, but as a promotion strategy of oral health that aims to take the dental treatment to the non-assisted populations, adapting itself to the reality of them.
+Therefore, this treatment associates educational actions and preventive health care for the population, as well as curative actions through the removal of carious tissue with instruments, and restoration of the cavity.